sagemath/sagewiki_to_gh-2022-10-10/prep/2010/Tutorials.md

 = Tutorials for Sage 2010 PREP workshop =

-This page will be the home of tutorials from the summer 2010 MAA PREP workshop "Sage: Using Open-Source Mathematics Software with Undergraduates" (funding provided by NSF DUE 0817071).
+This page is the home of tutorials from the summer 2010 MAA PREP workshop "Sage: Using Open-Source Mathematics Software with Undergraduates" (funding provided by NSF DUE 0817071).

 == Basic Tutorials ==